wheaney/breezy-desktop/README.md

 ## Breezy Desktop

 Breezy Desktop is a virtual workspace solution for Linux desktops that use the KDE Plasma 6 or GNOME desktop environments (versions 42 through 49).
 It supports launching multiple virtual monitors alongside multiple physical monitors.
-For Linux users not running GNOME or KDE, you can play around with a [nested GNOME setup](#nested-gnome-setup).

 For the best performance, ensure you have the latest graphics drivers installed for your distro.